 and durability.
 Platinum prongs show little wear, and thus offer precious stones

+greater protection.
 Platinum is also one of the most enduring jewelry metals.
 That's why the

 world's most famous diamonds, like the Hope, Jonker Diamond Number One, and the